Chronic Pain: Care Instructions

 • If you think you are depressed, talk to your doctor about treatment.

-• Keep a daily pain diary.
+• Keep a daily pain journal.
 Record how your moods, thoughts, sleep patterns, activities, and medicine affect your pain.
 You may find that your pain is worse during or after certain activities or when you are feeling a certain emotion.
 Having a record of your pain can help you and your doctor find the best ways to treat your pain.

 When should you call for help?